YZLZ1602/YZLZ1602.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2024: Participation in the "Competency-Ability Quality in Multiple Industries and Functions" off-campus project led by Professor Xu Ming at Xi'an Jiaotong-Liverpool University
+* Summer 2024: Participation in the "Competency-Ability Quality in Multiple Industries and Functions" off-campus project
   * Duties includes: Conducted interviews with corporate management, data organization and collection post-interview